 I am lead author for two textbooks popular with both undergraduate and postgraduate students:

 In 2012 I gave a key note lecture on Occlusion at the British Dental Association Annual Conference, Manchester, and presented two one day BDA seminars on Occlusion in Leeds and London.
-I provide two days of occlusion teaching at the Royal College of Surgeons, England as part of their Diploma in Restorative Dentistry.
+I currently provide two days of occlusion teaching at the Royal College of Surgeons, England as part of their Diploma in Restorative Dentistry.

 Bench fees from Clinical PhDs (2x3y = £36,000)